MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-az-cli2.md

 # Log in to Azure CLI 2.0

 There are several ways to log in and authenticate with the Azure CLI.
-Our recommended approach is to use service principals, however you can log in interactively through your browser or using a simple log in at the command line.
+Our recommended approach is to use service principals.
+However, you can log in interactively through your browser or using a simple login at the command line.

 ## Interactive log-in